-Salesforce predefines productivity actions and attaches them to a limited set of objects.
-You can't edit or delete productivity actions.
+Productivity actions are predefined and attached to a limited set of objects.
+Productivity actions include Send Email, Call, Map, View Website, and Read News.
+Except for the Call action, you can't edit or delete productivity actions.

 Point and Click Your Way to Actions